-The Director of Emergency Preparedness must be consulted on every BIT cause introduced by the C-BIT.
+The Assistant Vice Provost - Emergency Management must be consulted on every BIT cause introduced by the C-BIT.
 After determining whether or not a situation reported to a campus BIT is imminent, they should determine whether to involve the MDC District Team to work with the campus BIT to handle the case.
 The following criterion has been identified as warranting involvement of the MDC District Team.
 If a person or situation reported to a campus BIT involves ANY of the following elements, the MDC District Team should be notified: